 - How it will improve operations

 - How it will increase department viability

 - Reduce risk

 - Use and frequency of use

 - Impact on fire fighter and public safety

 - Have you had instances where the lack of physical fitness has led to a situation that could have been prevented?

-For additional information on applying for grants, contact the IAFF Grants Department at FireGrants@iaff.org or 202-824-1575.
+For additional information on applying for grants, contact the IAFF Grants Department at FireGrants@iaff.org.

 For more information visit the IAFF/IAFC Wellness-Fitness Initiative, Wellness-Fitness Ini